cloud-bulldozer/benchmark-operator/docs/scale_openshift.md

 The scale workload takes the following required variables:

-'scale' the target number of workers to scale too 'serviceaccount' the service account to run as.
+`scale` the target number of workers to scale to.

+`serviceaccount` the service account to run as.
 Note the "default" account generally does not have enough privileges

 Optional variables:

-'poll_interval' how long, in seconds, to wait between polls to see if the scaling is complete. default: 5 'post_sleep' how long, in seconds, to wait after the scaling is complete before marking the pod as complete. default: 0 'label' a dictionary consisting of 'key' and 'value'.
+`poll_interval` how long, in seconds, to wait between polls to see if the scaling is complete. default: 5

+`post_sleep` how long, in seconds, to wait after the scaling is complete before marking the pod as complete. default: 0

+`label` a dictionary consisting of 'key' and 'value'.
 If provided it will require to launch the node with
         matching key and value

-'tolerations' a dictionary consisting of a 'key', 'value' and 'effect'.
+`tolerations` a dictionary consisting of a 'key', 'value' and 'effect'.
 If provided it will add a toleration
         for the matching key/value/effect

 Your resource file may look like this when using all avaible options: